osam-cologne/lv2-workshop/my-first-lv2-plugin.rst

             Properties:  http://lv2plug.in/ns/ext/port-props#logarithmic

-Let's try to load the plug-in with the ``jalv`` LV2 host. make sure you have started the JACK audio server (e.g. with ``qjackctl``) and run::
+Let's try to load the plug-in with the ``jalv`` LV2 host.
+Make sure you have started the JACK audio server (e.g. with ``qjackctl``) and run::

     $ jalv.gtk http://mydomain.com/plugins/simplegain

-This should open a small window with a menu bar and a numeric spind box and a slider for the volume control of our plug-in.
+This should open a small window with a menu bar and a numeric spin box and a slider for the volume control of our plug-in.

-Open a JACK patchbay program (e.g. ``qjackctl``, ``patchage`` or ``Catia``) to see the JACK client created by ``jalv`` for the plug-in.
+Open a JACK patchbay program (e.g. ``qjackctl``, ``patchage`` or ``Catia``) to see the JACK client for the plug-in created by ``jalv``.
 It should have two audio inputs and outputs and one event (MIDI) input.

 Now route some audio into the audio inputs of the plug-in and connect its audio outputs to the ``system:playback_1`` and ``system:playback_2`` inputs of your soundcard.
 Then change the volume parameter via the slider.
-The audio level of the signal shoudl change accordingly.
+The audio level of the signal should change accordingly.

 Conclusion
 ----------

 That's all for now.
-You can test your plugin in different hosts, e.g. Carla or Ardour and try automating the volume parameter via POSC, MIDI or a DAW track automation.
+You can test your plugin in different hosts, e.g. Carla or Ardour and try automating the volume parameter via OSC, MIDI or a DAW track automation.
 Then have a look at the source code of your plug-in in the ``plugins/SimpleGain`` directory.
 We will discuss the plug-ins C++ classes and its various methods next time.